jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 ## Goal
 Find the optimum way to spell the `Pitch` values comprising a `PitchSet`.

-For our purposes, this algorithm is to handle cases of `Pitch` values with a resolution of up to an eighth-tone (48 divisions of the octave).
+For our purposes, this algorithm is to handle cases of `Pitch` values with a resolution of up to an eighth-step (48 divisions of the octave).

 ## Process